Basic Usage

 Installation

-Install the library with pip package manager.
+Install the library with the pip package manager.

 pip install sklearn-nature-inspired-algorithms